danbev/learning-openssl/notes/err.md

 ### Errors in OpenSSL

-Each thread thread local struct which look like this:
+Each thread has a thread local struct which look like this:
 ```c
 #define ERR_NUM_ERRORS  16